 Make audits painless with a continuous compliance approach that provides up-to-date status across your entire estate (on-premises or in the cloud).Request a Demo

 On-demand audits and remediate compliance issues in minutes

-By taking a continuous compliance approach based on automated assessments against compliance and security rules expressed as code, Chef Automate makes it possible to have audit results available at any time.
+By taking a continuous compliance approach based on automated assessments against compliance and security rules expressed as code, Chef Compliance makes it possible to have audit results available at any time.
 Detect noncompliance, identify and prioritize issues, then quickly apply remediation across your entire fleet, saving time, redeploying engineering resources, and reducing risks associated with traditionally manual compliance inspections.

-Manual audit processes are inherently imperfect and risky
+Manual audits are imperfect and risky

-Manual audit processes destroy organizational efficiency
+Manual audits destroy organizational efficiency

-Existing compliance processes involving manual inspection of environments during your audit cycle are not only slow, they divert valuable engineering resources.
+Existing compliance processes involving manual inspection of environments during audit cycle are not only slow, they divert valuable engineering resources.
 The lack of automation results in a constant stream of one-off requests that take precedence over product development.
 These disruptive escalations, and the resulting context switching, are both inefficient and difficult to manage.

 More troublesome than the chaos associated with manual compliance activities is the negative impact on engineering throughput.
 While one-off or manual approaches ultimately deliver auditors what they need, the quickly developed tools and scripts are often discarded and not reusable.
 Your developers and engineers devote critical time to output that is neither product oriented nor revenue generating.

 Compliance Automation Reduces Risk While Helping Move Fast